-A nationally recognized health services researcher and internist, Joan Teno, M.D., has devoted her career to measuring and improving the quality of end-of-life care for vulnerable populations, especially those in nursing homes.
+Joan Teno, M.D., above, has devoted her career to measuring and improving the quality of end-of-life care for vulnerable populations, especially those in nursing homes.
+(OHSU/Kristyna Wentz-Graf)

 Teno and her research team recently published findings in JAMA on trends in where people die.
 Read about the research on OHSU News.

-Among her accomplishments, she and her research team helped create the Family Evaluation of Hospice Care survey used by 1,700 hospices across the United States.
+Among her accomplishments, Teno and her research team helped create the Family Evaluation of Hospice Care survey used by 1,700 hospices across the United States.

-Research News sat down with Teno to discuss her work.
-Here are some of her reflections.
+Research News sat down with her to discuss her work.
+Here are some of Teno’s reflections.

 Early lesson: Care wishes need a care plan